 There is nothing easy about writing a resume.
-After all, if resume writing were easy then we’d all have the perfect resumes we need.
-The fact is that resume-writing is a challenge for even the best writers.
+After all, if resume writing were easy, then we would all have the perfect resumes we need.
+The fact is that resume writing is a challenge for even the best writers.
 Still, there is one thing that you can do to simplify that writing process and enhance your odds of success: know your audience.
-In other words, think about what hiring managers and recruiters look for in a resume.
-What do they want to see when they scrutinize that resume you worked so hard to create?
-We have the answers!

-Here is a heat map from a study done by the Ladders on what hiring managers look at when reviewing a resume:
+Here is a heat map from a study done by the Ladders on what hiring managers look at while reviewing two resumes:

 The only thing you can really control is making sure your achievements stand out and that the information is tailored to the position you're applying for.